LRNWebComponents/lrndeveloper/README.md

 # lrndeveloper
 A repo for developer tools to build lrn polymer elements even faster then stock as well as helping streamline installation issues associated with dependencies on your computer to do so.
+If you get any errors about permissions along the way you may need administrative permissions on your machine.

 ## How to use this from nothing
 copy and paste the following and it'll do everything you need to get started as a lrn developer `cd ~/ && mkdir -p Documents/git/elmsln/LRNWebComponents/ && cd Documents/git/elmsln/LRNWebComponents/ && curl -s https://api.github.com/orgs/LRNWebComponents/repos?per_page=200 | ruby -rubygems -e 'require "json"; JSON.load(STDIN.read).each { |repo| %x[git clone \"#{repo["html_url"]}\" ]}' && cd lrndeveloper`

+### Install node
+Go to https://nodejs.org/en/ and install the 6.x+ LTS release.

 ### (optional) I don't have polymer/bower/npm setup though
-No problem, we have a one-line for fixing this
+No problem, there's a one liner for that
 `cd ~/Documents/git/elmsln/LRNWebComponents/lrndeveloper && sudo sh osx-setup.sh`

 ## shortcut for lrndev cli